wp-media/wp-rocket/docs/index.md

 {% include menu.md %}

-A scalable, traceable job queue for background processing large sets of actions in WordPress.
-Designed to be distributed in plugins and themes.

 ## Overview

 Action Scheduler uses a WordPress [custom post type](http://codex.wordpress.org/Post_Types), creatively named `scheduled-action`, to store the hook name, arguments and scheduled date for an action that should be triggered at some time in the future.